 By the end of the grade band students will have had a structured opportunity to develop an understanding of each of these.
-Individual lessons or units should include opportunities for students to practice one or more of the following components .....
+Individual lessons or units should include opportunities for students to practice one or more of the following components

 K-2 Grade Band 3-5 Grade Band 1) Clearly organize and display data to represent phenomena.
-Students: a. record information (observations, thoughts and ideas) b. with guidance, organize (and sometimes share) given information (from data given or collected) using graphical or visual displays (e.g., pictures, pictographs, drawings, written observations, tables, charts) Students organize data (e.g., from students' previous work, grade-appropriate existing datasets) using graphical displays (e.g., table, pictograph, chart, graph).
-This should include that they: a. decide on an optimal display b. label axes c. select appropriate intervals d. translate between representations (e.g. tables to graphs) 2) Identify and describe relevant and meaningful patterns and relationships in data.
-Students describe patterns and/or relationships in the natural and designed world(s) in order to answer scientific questions and solve problems using their: a. observations (firsthand or from media) b. organization of the given information c. analysis of data from tests of an object or tool to determine if it works as intended This could include consideration of range (minimum and maximum), mode (what happens most often), comparisons (fewer than, greater than) Students identify and describe patterns and/or relationships from the organized data.
-This could include consideration of: • Causation vs correlation • The role of the independent and dependent variable 3) Use statistical techniques to analyze data to address a scientific question or design solution Not present until 3-5 Grade Band Students analyze and interpret data to make sense of phenomena, using logical reasoning, mathematics, and/or computation 4) Interpret data to provide evidence for, predict, and/or draw conclusions about phenomena.
-Students: a. compare predictions (based on prior experiences) to what occurred (observable events) b. describe the conclusions they made [or provide rationale for their conclusions] based on the relationships they observed in the data c. use their organized data to support or refute their ideas about why the design of a specific object or tool is best suited for the given intended purpose Students a. use the organized data to find and describe relationships within the datasets b. describe how patterns provide evidence to support or refute a given conclusion about phenomenon c. use data to evaluate and refine design solutions d. make new predictions based on data (beyond the dataset) 5) Analyze and interpret large data sets.
+Students: a. record information (observations, thoughts and ideas) b. with guidance, organize (and sometimes share) given information (from data given or collected) using graphical or visual displays (e.g., pictures, pictographs, drawings, written observations, tables, charts) Students organize data (e.g., from students' previous work, grade- appropriate existing datasets) using graphical displays (e.g., table, pictograph, chart, graph).
+This should include that they: a. decide on an optimal display b. label axes c. select appropriate intervals d. translate between representations (e.g. tables to graphs) 2) Identify and describe relevant and meaningful patterns and relationships in data .
+Students describe patterns and/or relationships in the natural and designed world(s) in order to answer scientific questions and solve problems using their: a. observations (firsthand or from media) b. organizatio n of the given information c. analysis of data from tests of an object or tool to determine if it works as intended Students identify and describe patterns and/or relationships from the organized data.
+This could include consideration of: a.
+Causation vs correlation b.
+The role of the independent and dependent variable This could include consideration of range (minimum & maximum), mode (what happens most often), comparisons (fewer than, greater than) 3) Use statistical techniques to analyze data to address a scientific question/design solution Not present until 6-8 Grade Band Students analyze and interpret data to make sense of phenomena , using logical reasoning, mathematics, and/or computation 4) Interpret data to provide evidence for, predict, and/or draw conclusions about phenomena.
+Students: a. compare predictions (based on prior experiences) to what occurred (observable events) b. describe the conclusions they made [or provide rationale for their conclusions] based on the relationships they observed in the data c. use their organized data to support or refute their ideas about why the design of a specific object or tool is best suited for the given intended purpose Students a. use the organized data to find and describe relationships within the datasets b. describe how patterns provide evidence to support or refute a given conclusion about phenomenon c. use data to evaluate and refine design solutions d. make new predictions based on data (beyond the dataset)

+5) Analyze and interpret large data sets.
 Not present until 6-8 Grade Band Not present until 6-8 Grade Band 6) Identify and address variation and uncertainty in data sets.
 Not present until 6-8 Grade Band Not present until 6-8 Grade Band